 The Driver Deployment Wizard software can also be used to create self running .EXE files.
-These self-running .EXE files can be saved to the network, copied to a CD-ROM, a floppy disc or even E-mailed to another user.
+These self-running .EXE files can be saved to the network, copied to a CD-ROM, USB flash memory drive or even E-mailed to another user.
 Once run, the driver and its settings are automatically installed without any user intervention.